-When I first met him, I realized that he’s not the guy that most people know him for: he’s very good-looking, so they cast him in romantic comedies.
-But he isn’t that guy: he’s a good old boy from Texas and he knows these characters, how they live, breathe and think.
-I had met him on a social level and I decided to cast him, because he was the guy.
+When I first met him, I realized that he’s not the guy most people know him for.
+He’s very good-looking, so they cast him in romantic comedies.
+But he isn’t that guy; he’s a good old boy from Texas, and he knows these characters, how they live, breathe and think.
+I had met him on a social level, and I decided to cast him because he was the guy.
 He’s not the guy in the romantic comedies: that guy is just an image of him.
-The guy he is, is Killer Joe [laughs].
+The guy he is is Killer Joe [laughs].
 Maybe you remember a film I made, called “Bug” ?
 There’s an actor in “Bug,” named Harry Connick, Jr. He’s a big sort of a musical star in America.
-He once played a similar character in “Copycat” , but he’s basically known as a Broadway musical star, he makes record albums, singing all kinds of songs.
+He once played a similar character in “Copycat” , but he’s basically known as a Broadway musical star; he makes record albums, singing all kinds of songs.
 I met him in Las Vegas, he was there with his wife, a very beautiful woman.
-So I’m sitting there with my wife and the two of them at this table and he says to me, ‘You know, I’m really a big fan of yours, if you ever have a part for me in a film, I’ll do anything you want me to do.’
+So I’m sitting there with my wife and the two of them at this table, and he says to me, ‘You know, I’m really a big fan of yours.
+If you ever have a part for me in a film, I’ll do anything you want me to do.’
 I never thought I could cast him.
-But then, his wife started to talk and she was asking me a whole bunch of questions about “The Exorcist” , you know, how did you do this and how did you do that, and this and that.
-And so I was answering all of her questions and at one point, Harry Connick, Jr. leaned across the table, he took my hand, looked me right in the eye, and he said, ‘Bill, don’t you think you’re spending too much time with my wife?’
-I looked at him, and he was like pitch-perfect as a threat.
+But then, his wife started to talk, and she was asking me a whole bunch of questions about “The Exorcist” , you know, ‘How did you do this and how did you do that,’ and this and that.
+So I was answering all of her questions, and at one point, Harry Connick, Jr. leaned across the table, he took my hand, looked me right in the eye, and he said, ‘Bill, don’t you think you’re spending too much time with my wife?’
+I looked at him, and he was pitch-perfect as a threat.
 And I said, ‘Oh Harry, I apologize.’
-And he burst out laughing—that was the character I was looking for: a guy who could be evil in one second, and in the next second tell you a joke or something.
+And he burst out laughing—that was the character I was looking for; a guy who could be evil in one second, and the next second, tell you a joke or something.
 And I cast him on the spot for “Bug” as the heavy, without auditioning, and it was just because of having encountered him that way and seeing how effective he was in jumping in and out of the role.
 Matthew McConaughey has that same quality.

 Great!
-You see, I believe in spontaneity, I like it.
-I don’t believe in perfection, nothing is perfect in life.
-So knowing that, I don’t look for perfection in my films: I look for spontaneity.
-I would never do more than one or two takes, unless a light fell down or the camera tipped over.
-Matthew McConaughey is from that area in Texas where the film takes place, so he knows how his character behaves and talks, he knows it better than I do.
-One of the important things for me as a director, is not to direct.
+You see, I believe in spontaneity.
+I like it.
+I don’t believe in perfection; nothing is perfect in life.
+So knowing that, I don’t look for perfection in my films, I look for spontaneity.
+I would never do more than one or two takes unless a light fell down or the camera tipped over.
+Matthew McConaughey is from that area in Texas where the film takes place, so he knows how his character behaves and talks.
+He knows it better than I do.
+One of the important things for me as a director is not to direct.
 Sometimes a director likes to put his stamp on a film, or put his stamp on a story, and I would just like to tell the story.
 Look, I once made a film called “The Hunted” with Benicio Del Toro and Tommy Lee Jones.
-Two different styles of acting: Tommy Lee Jones was a brilliant guy who comes to work totally prepared.
-He knows his role, he knows his character, and all I do is, I’ll say to him, ‘Look, you come in that door, you walk over here, you pick up a microphone, you talk to these people, then you go sit down over there, and after a while you get up, you look at the bar, you walk over and have a drink.”
-And then he’d say, ‘Let me see if I got it straight: I come in over there, I go here, pick up the microphone, I talk to these people, then I sit over there, then I walk over, look at the bar and have a drink.’
+Two different styles of acting; Tommy Lee Jones was a brilliant guy who comes to work totally prepared.
+He knows his role, he knows his character, and all I do is, I’ll say to him, ‘Look, you come in that door, you walk over here, you pick up a microphone, you talk to these people, then you go sit down over there, and after a while, you get up, you look at the bar, you walk over and have a drink.’
+And then he’d say, ‘Let me see if I got it straight.
+I come in over there, I go here, pick up the microphone, I talk to these people, then I sit over there, then I walk over, look at the bar and have a drink.’
 That’s right, and he says to the assistant cameraman, ‘Son, come on over here.
-Put a mark over here, put a mark right there and put a mark over there.
+Put a mark over here, put a mark right there, and put one over there.
 Okay, I’m ready.’
-And that’s it, we do it, it’s a take and it’s perfect because he’s cast right.
+And that’s it, we do it, it’s a take, and it’s perfect because he’s cast right.
 Benicio Del Toro will say, ‘Why do I come in over there?
 Maybe you could find me laying on the ground over here, or, I don’t think I’d walk over there.
 Maybe I go up here and turn my back and look over there.’
 And then he’ll say, ‘How would my character think about his father when he was twelve years old?’
 You just have to make up a lot of bullshit.
 Some actors need that, and some actors are just cast right and ready.
 Benicio is just as good as Tommy Lee, but their process is completely different.
-So, like Nick Nolte who I worked with [“Blue Chips,” 1994], what he used to do, he would give his director before shooting a 300 page novel that he had written about his character, and he’d say, ‘Okay, read this and let’s see if we’re on the same page here.’
-And I remember reading it—I couldn’t make head or tale out of it, you know—and I’d see him the next day and I’d say, ‘It’s great, perfect!
+So, like Nick Nolte, who I worked with [“Blue Chips,” 1994], what he used to do, he would give his director before shooting a 300-page novel that he had written about his character, and he’d say, ‘Okay, read this and let’s see if we’re on the same page here.’
+And I remember reading it—I couldn’t make head or tail out of it, you know—and I’d see him the next day and I’d say, ‘It’s great, perfect!
 So you come in over here, walk over there…’ [laughs].
-So you got different styles of acting, meaning casting is so important, it’s virtually everything.
+So you got different styles of acting, meaning casting is so important.
+It’s virtually everything.
 If you have someone who really is not correct for the role, it won’t work out.
-You can tell him everything he wants to hear about how he felt when he was eleven years old, or what he did just before he came in the scene, it won’t matter.
+You can tell him everything he wants to hear about how he felt when he was eleven years old or what he did just before he came in the scene, it won’t matter.
 Actors are either cast right, or they’re not.
 On some of the films I made, I was very fortunate to have a really good cast, and that’s why some of those films worked out pretty good.

 You don’t make too many films.
 “Bug” was the last film you did before “Killer Joe.”
 Is there a reason for that?

 Very, very difficult.
 Half of the people on the film got sick, had malaria or gangrene.
-In many ways the film was cursed.
+In many ways, the film was cursed.
 It was one of the most difficult things I have ever done.
 Things would just fall apart like a house of cards.
 And then we had to come up with another solution.
 But I still love the film, it still has a huge following around the world, and I’m planning to do a new Blu-ray of it.
-I’m showing the film at festivals and at universities all over the world, and it still plays in art houses.
+I’m showing the film at festivals and at universities all over the world, and it still plays in art-houses.
 But, you know, I don’t live in the past.
 I live from day to day.
 In fact, I’m lucky to have this cup of coffee now.
 It will probably take me four to five months to make the Blu-ray of “Sorcerer.”
 I just finished the new Blu-ray of “The Exorcist,” a brand new one with incredible additional material, including the story of the actual case.
 That comes out in the Spring of 2013.
-You make these Blu-rays and DVDs one frame at a time, you color time them, because they all come of an old negative, when you have tremendous latitude to restore it to the color that you originally intended.
-The Blu-rays that I make now, are to me the way the shots looked when I looked through the camera.
+You make these Blu-rays and DVDs one frame at a time, you color time them because they all come of an old negative when you have this tremendous latitude to restore it to the color that you originally intended.
+The Blu-rays that I make now are to me the way the shots looked when I looked through the camera.
 That never happened with 35mm.
-Everytime you put a 35mm film on a projector, it gets scratched, it gets dirty, sometimes it breaks or gets spliced.
+Every time you put a 35mm film on a projector, it gets scratched, it gets dirty, sometimes it breaks or gets spliced.
 A lot of people think that “The French Connection” was supposed to look scratched and dirty, with splices all over it, but it wasn’t.
-That was a mistake!
+That was a mistake.
 Now, the new versions of these films look exactly as I had intended them for the audience.
-Strangely enough, I don’t make films for myself, I try to make them for an audience, but only on my own terms.
-I’m sort of a weird guy, I’m not your average audience.
+Strangely enough, I don’t make films for myself; I try to make them for an audience, but only on my own terms.
+I’m sort of a weird guy; I’m not your average audience.
 I wish I was, but I know I’m not.

 You never shot a film in CinemaScope.
 Is there a reason for that?

 Very few people shoot in CinemaScope now.
-CinemaScope is dead as a medium, there’s Widescreen now with 70mm and IMAX, of course.
+CinemaScope is dead as a medium.
+There’s Widescreen now with 70mm and IMAX, of course.
 But most of the films I made are about two guys sitting in a room.
 Who wants to see that in IMAX?
-If I was doing “Lawrence of Arabia,” I would shoot it in IMAX.
-But the films I make, are intimate.
+If I were doing “Lawrence of Arabia,” I would shoot it in IMAX.
+But the films I make are intimate.
 They’re about people in claustrophobic situations.
 They’re not about the universe.
-So I don’t do it, because the subjects that interest me the most, are people who live without alternatives and are locked against a wall somewhere and have to figure out a way to get out.
-That’s my own life: I find myself constantly entrapped by my own mistakes and stupidity, so I relate to other people in drama who are in the same situation.
+So I don’t do it because the subjects that interest me the most are people who live without alternatives .
+They are locked against a wall somewhere, and have to figure out a way to get out.
+That’s my own life; I find myself constantly entrapped by my own mistakes and stupidity, so I relate to other people in drama who are in the same situation.
 Even if you are married and you have a lot of friends or relatives or whatever, we all live alone.
-We all have to look at ourselves in the mirror in the morning, and very often we don’t like what we see.
+We all have to look at ourselves in the mirror in the morning, and very often, we don’t like what we see.
 Sometimes when you do like what you see, you’re kidding yourself.
-But that’s my subject, basically: claustrophobic situations that don’t lend themselves to Widescreen.
+But that’s my subject, basically.
+Claustrophobic situations that don’t lend themselves to Widescreen.
 I have seen some films in Widescreen though that I really do like.

-What’s your opinion, as a filmmaker, of the digital era we’re living in, while film is disappearing?
+What’s your opinion, as a filmmaker, of the digital era we’re living in, with film that is disappearing?